One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures: Theoretical framework

 for spin component $\sigma=\{1,2\}$ with different spin indices $\sigma\neq\bar{\sigma}$. $H_\mathrm{ho}=-\frac{\hbar^2}{2m}\partial_x^2 +V_\mathrm{ext}(x)$ denotes the single-particle Hamiltonian of a harmonic oscillator, and the frequency $\omega_x=\kappa\omega_0$ of the trapping potential $V_\mathrm{ext}(x)=\frac{1}{2}m\omega_x^2 x^2$ can be tuned by a parameter $\kappa$. $n_\sigma\equiv\left|\psi_\sigma\right|^2$ represents the local density of two spin components, and the wave functions are normalized to $N$, i.e., $\sum_{\sigma=1,2}\int \left|\psi_\sigma\right|^2 dx=N$.
 In practical calculations, we adopt a set of characteristic units related to the harmonic oscillator, i.e., the characteristic energy $E_0\equiv\hbar\omega_0$ and length $x_0=\sqrt{\hbar/(m\omega_0)}$, to obtain dimensionless extended GPE.
 By separating the variables via $\psi_\sigma(x,t)=\psi_\sigma(x)e^{-i\mu t}$ with the chemical potential $\mu$ and numerically solving the time-independent coupled equations, we can study the static properties of quantum droplets.

-To further investigate the crucial low-energy collective excitations or elementary excitations of this quantum many-body system, we can slightly perturb the static system to excite it and probe its responses as in realistic cold atomic experiments.
-In general, we consider four typical low-energy collective excitations here, i.e., the familiar dipole and breathing (or monopole) modes, and the spin dipole and spin breathing modes~\cite{li2012sumrules, sartori2015spindipole,bienaim2016soc, fava2018observation}, by developing distinct modulations of the external trapping potential and studying the corresponding dynamical behaviors of the system via the time-dependent extended GPE in Eq.~\eqref{eq:eGPE}.
+To further investigate the crucial low-energy collective excitations or elementary excitations of this quantum many-body system, we can slightly perturb the static system to excite it and probe its responses as in realistic cold-atomic experiments.
+In general, we consider four typical low-energy collective excitations here, i.e., the familiar dipole and breathing (or monopole) modes, and the spin-dipole and spin-breathing modes~\cite{li2012sumrules, sartori2015spindipole,bienaim2016soc, fava2018observation}, by developing distinct modulations of the external trapping potential and studying the corresponding dynamical behaviors of the system via the time-dependent extended GPE in Eq.~\eqref{eq:eGPE}.
 In practice, we excite these four collective modes by abruptly changing the external potential $V_\mathrm{ext}(x)$ to a slightly changed potential $V'_\mathrm{ext}(x)$ as in our previous works~\cite{du2023ground,fei2024collective}.
 The specific form is given as

 for four respective collective modes.
 Here, $\delta x$ is a small displacement and $\chi\ll1$ is a small factor to tune the trapping frequency. $\mathcal{I}$ and $\sigma_z$ denote the $2\times2$ identity and Pauli matrices, respectively.